 CloudFlare's distributed, redundant network helps absorb the flood of traffic associated with DDoS attacks.
-In addition to this built-in DDoS protection, CloudFlare provides additional protections you can enable, such as “I'm under attack!” mode.
+In addition to this built-in DDoS protection, CloudFlare provides additional protections you can enable, such as “I'm under attack” mode.
 This is a security level you enable when your site is under active attack.
 When enabled, this mode adds additional protections to stop potentially malicious HTTP traffic from reaching your site.
-Legitimate visitors see the following page for about five seconds while CloudFlare runs checks:
+Legitimate visitors see the following page for about five seconds while CloudFlare runs checks on the browser:

 After CloudFlare completes its checks, your site loads normally.

 In addition to enabling “I'm under attack” mode, you can whitelist specific IP addresses to add an additional layer of defense to your web site.
 The following sections describe how to do both of these actions.

 To enable “I'm under attack” mode in CloudFlare, follow these steps: